Meeting Room Hacks Episode 8 - Showcase your YArooms schedule

 Click on the Manage Feeds button and you’ll be taken to a feed creation source.
 Click on “Create new feed” and you’ll be able to choose what you want to publicly share with the world.

 For the purpose of this example, let’s say we want to show all our rooms’ availabilities.
 Select Location Calendar and pick the appropriate location.
 In our case, Headquarters.

 Hit Continue, then give the feed a name and click on Create.
 You will have generated a custom URL similar to this one:

-Next up, open a Google Calendar of your choice, head to Other Calendars and add a new calendar by URL, like so:
+Next up, open a Google Calendar of your choice, head to Other Calendars and add a new calendar by URL.

-You’ll get to this screen, where you’ll be given an embed code which you can copy and paste into any webpage you desire.
+You’ll get to a screen, where you’ll be given an embed code which you can copy and paste into any webpage you desire.